These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 28 of 30All photos

 Remember: A lean muscle is simply one with less fat covering it, which means leanness is accomplished mostly through your diet.
-Yes, proper training will help speed up the process, but slimming down starts at the mouth so make cleaning up your diet top priority.
+Yes, proper training will help speed up the process, but slimming down starts at the mouth so make cleaning up your diet a top priority.

 Day 29: Have a Healthy Indulgence